Financial Information eXchange: Body length

-Has a Body length of 65.

-The SOH delimiter at the end of a Tag=Value belongs to the Tag.

-Trailer: Checksum
+Checksum

-The checksum of a FIX message is always the last field in the message.
-It is composed of three characters and has tag 10.
-It is given by summing the ASCII value of all characters in the message, except for those of the checksum field itself, and performing modulo 256 over the resulting summation.
-For example, in the message above, the summation of all ASCII values (including the SOH character, which has a value of 1 in the ASCII table) results in 4158.
+The checksum of a FIX message is always the last field in the message, with tag 10 and a 3 character value.
+It is given by summing the ASCII value of all characters in the message (except for the checksum field itself), then modulo 256.
+For example, in the message above, the summation of all ASCII values (including the SOH characters with ASCII value 1) results in 4158.
 Performing the modulo operation gives the value 62.
-Since the checksum is composed of three characters, 062 is used.
-QuickFixJ uses CRC-8 by default.
+Since the checksum is composed of three characters, this results in 10=062.